Draft Freedom of Expression Statement frequently asked questions

 Why is the University drafting a freedom of expression statement?

-The New Zealand Government has proposed amendments to the Education and Training Act 2020 through the Education and Training Amendment Bill (No 2) (the Bill) that will require all university councils to adopt a statement on freedom of expression.
-This statement will set out the University’s commitment to upholding freedom of speech in alignment with the principles in the Bill.
+The New Zealand Government has recently amended the Education and Training Act 2020 through the Education and Training Amendment Bill (No 2).
+One of the changes is a new requirement that all university councils must adopt a statement on freedom of expression.
+This statement will set out the University’s commitment to upholding freedom of speech in alignment with the requirements of the amended Education and Training Act.

 How was this draft freedom of expression statement developed?

 Distinguished Professor Sir Peter Hunter has drafted the freedom of expression statement with support from colleagues including Professor Nikki Harré and members of the Vice-Chancellor’s Advisory Group on Freedom of Expression.
-The draft closely matches language used in the Education and Training Amendment Bill (No 2).
+The draft is consistent with the Education and Training Amendment Bill (No 2).
+The draft was published 13 August for community consultation.
+Meanwhile the Select Committee reviewing the Bill recommended changes to the wording.
+The Vice-Chancellor's Advisory Group on Freedom of Expression carefully considered community feedback as well as changes made by the Select Committee and presented a revised draft to Senate 17 November.
+Senate has recommended adoption of this new draft subject to a minor change.

 Who are the members of the Vice-Chancellor’s Advisory Group on Freedom of Expression?